Internet Crimes & Sex Crimes Defense Attorney

 Sex crimes in Florida include:

 Sexual battery (F.S.
 794.011)

-Sexual battery was formerly known as rape.
-Under Florida statute this can be committed in different ways, but it normally involves some type of penetration or “union with” sexual organs.
+Sexual battery on an adult was formerly known as rape.
+Under Florida statutes this can be committed in different ways, but it normally involves some type of penetration or what is termed as “union with” sexual organs.
 If the alleged victim is under the age of 12 a sexual battery becomes a capital felony.
 A capital felony is punishable by a mandatory sentence of from 25 years to life.

 Lewd or lascivious battery (F.S.
 800.04)